CrayLabs/SmartSim/doc/experiment.rst

 of computational nodes for the simulation, the number of processes per node, the executable, and executable arguments.
-For more information on how to configure the runtime settings of a Model or any entity, see the `launcher documentation <launchers.html>`_

-Instances of numerical models or "simulation" models.
-Models can be created through a call to ``Experiment.create_model()`` and though the creation of an Ensemble.
+For more information on how to configure the runtime settings of a Model or any entity, see the `launcher documentation <launchers.html>`_ Instances of SmartSim models can be created through a call to ``Experiment.create_model()``.

 Ensemble
 --------
 In addition to a single model, SmartSim has the ability to launch an ensemble(s) of simulations simultaneously.
-An ensemble can be manually constructed through API calls or SmartSim can be used to generate an ensemble of model realizations by copying and modifying input files.
-For the latter approach, at run-time, user-defined character tags in the simulation's configuration files (e.g. Fortran namelists or XML) are replaced by SmartSim with specific parameter values.
+An ensemble can be manually constructed through API calls or SmartSim can be used to generate an ensemble of model realizations by automatically copying and modifying input files For the latter approach, at run-time, user-defined character tags in the simulation's configuration files (e.g. Fortran namelists or XML) are replaced by SmartSim with specific parameter values.
 Users can specify ranges for each of these parameters with the ensemble of realizations run using a number of preset strategies or implementing